freywaid/dotted/README.md

 ## Grammar

 Dotted notation looks similar to python.
 Both _dot_ fields and _bracketed_ fields use `keys()` and `__getitem__()` internally.
 A _dot_ field expects to see a dictionary-like object.
 A _slot_ field is biased towards sequences (like lists, tuples, and strs) but can act on dicts as well.
 Dotted also supports slicing notation as well as transforms discussed below.

 ### Key fields

 A key field is expressed as `a` or part of a dotted expression, such as `a.b`.
-The grammar parser is pretty permissive for what can be in a key field.
+The grammar parser is permissive for what can be in a key field.
 Pretty much any non-reserved char will match.
 Note that key fields will only work on objects that have a `keys()` method.
-Basically, they work with dictionary or dictionary-like objects
+Basically, they work with dictionary or dictionary-like objects.

     >>> import dotted
     >>> dotted.get({'a': {'b': 'hello'}}, 'a.b')